-- 1. Horses are to arrive no later than 7:30 a.m., Thursday, August 4, 2022 - 2.
-Show numbers must be secured from the horse committee upon arrival.
-Each exhibitor must wear the show number for classes on which they are entered. - 3.
+- 1. Show numbers must be secured from the horse committee upon arrival.
+Each exhibitor must wear the show number for classes on which they are entered. - 2.
 There will not be a vet on the premises during the show when hosted in DeKalb County.